 Which Travel Insurance do I recommend?

 Among the travel insurance companies available in the market, I recommend SafetyWing, whose policy is administered by Tokyo Marine, one of the largest insurance companies in the world.

-SafetyWing was created by three Norwegian digital nomads, and offers an affordable long-term travel medical insurance that’s flexible and easy to set up.
+SafetyWingwas created by three Norwegian digital nomads and offers affordable long-term travel medical insurance that’s flexible and easy to set up.
 It’s designed specifically to offer a safety net for digital nomads and other remote workers.

-It is very flexible, and works like a subscription, you can choose you start time and cancel any time.
-It renews automatically every 28 days, but if you prefer, you can also choose specific set of dates to cover just one trip.
+It is very flexible and works like a subscription, you can choose your start time and cancel any time.
+It renews automatically every 28 days, but if you prefer, you can also choose a specific set of dates to cover just one trip.

 What’s the price of a Travel Insurance Policy based on?

-The majority of the travel insurance companies base their prices on the length of your trip, the country you’re traveling from and the ones you’re visiting, your age and the coverage / plan they offer.
+The majority of the travel insurance companies base their prices on the length of your trip, the country you’re travelling from and the ones you’re visiting, your age and the coverage/plan they offer.